 Falkland Islands Antarctica

-The Falkland Islands are famous for their unique wildlife, such as elephant seals, numerous birds, and tragic history.
+The Falkland Islands are famous for their unique wildlife and tragic history.
 Sovereignty disputes between the United Kingdom and Argentina led to the Falklands War in 1982.
 While many travelers visit the island for its breathtaking beauty, others want to witness the region many have read about in history books.

 Arctic Saga: Spitsbergen via the Faroes and Jan Mayen